westmarchjournal/website/readme.md

   └───pages
 ```

+## Content Structure
+Academic journals are usually structured by volume and issue, so the directory structure parallels that.

 Pages are in the pages directory.
+See [Site pages](#site-pages)

 Articles are in the articles directory.
 They are organized by volume and issue.
 Each issue directory has a directory data file, which must have the filename of the directory name, e.g. `/1/1` requires the directory data `1.json`.
 See the [Eleventy directory data file documentation](https://www.11ty.dev/docs/data-template-dir/) for more details.

-## Issue Directory Data Files
+### Issue Directory Data Files

 These cascade to all the pages in the directory.